megaptera-helvetiae/eco-evo-interactions/content/post/Visitors/index.md

 {{< figure library="true" src="Aaron_and_Duri.jpg" caption="Good times with the Postdogs" >}}

 Raquel Peixoto also took some time for us during her busy schedule and we had dinner together.
-Raquel is the new incoming president elect of ISME (International Society for Microbial Ecology) and we got to see each other a few weeks later in Lausanne, Switzerland at isme-18.
+Raquel is the new incoming vice-president elect of ISME (International Society for Microbial Ecology).
+She will be become ISME president in two years from now.
+We got to see each other a few weeks later in Lausanne, Switzerland at isme-18.
 Raquel raved about KAUST and its amazing research opportunities and we pondered about collaborative projects in the Red Sea.
 {{< figure library="true" src="Raquel_and_pizza.jpg" caption="Magic moments with Raquel" >}}